 docker ps subcommand to list all running containers including what ports are assigned to all of the running containers.
 In the instance below, one container is running mapping host port 32777 to container port 80 and host port 32776 to container port 443.

-Docker assigns containers random ports when using the
+Docker on Windows assigns containers random ports when using the

 --publish-all parameter unless explicitly define them.